LevinJ/FCND-Estimation-CPP/README.md

 ### GPS X data and Accelerometer X data noise  ###

-Based on some sensor data record on a static quad, we are able to calculate the starndard deviation of the quad's sensors.
+Based on some sensor data record on a static quad, we are able to calculate the standard deviation of the quad's sensors.

 See [here](https://en.wikipedia.org/wiki/Standard_deviation) for more details on how std can be calcuated.